abaird/geocoding_api_tests/ALAN_NOTES.md

 I'm only testing with my one location.
 I could use some more (and probably will), but if I had more interesting data points then the tests might be different.
 In a real test, I would probably be testing against a limited data set or have control over what kinds of objects are loaded.

+There's a lot of stuff in the doc that just plain doesn't work.
+Ideally I would have been able to show off more examples that work but it's just not happening.
+This is where I need to be able to talk to a product person to figure out what is supposed to work and what is just broken documentation.